-The next Woden Arts Market will be held on Sunday 29 August.
+The date for the next Woden Arts Market will be advised soon

 Cath is a local artist specialising in fluid art – specifically acrylic pouring and alcohol ink on canvasses or tiles.
 Cath experiments with a range of techniques when pouring paint onto the canvas, often tilting the canvas to spread the colour across the surface.
-Other techniques include the use of a dryer, straws and rolling marbles to create dynamic outcomes
+Other techniques include the use of a dryer, straws and rolling marbles to create dynamic outcomes.
+Cath will be selling painted cards, pendants, paper weights, and paintings.
+Prices ranging from $5.00- $50.00

 When one sees my work it’s obvious the importance of the natural world, more specifically, the botanical influence has on my practice.
 Nature is the true artist and I seek to work alongside and from it.
 This often results in very minimal linear designs that contrast and show off found materials and plants.
 Contrasting the wild, raw and organic nature of this material against the human touch.
 I break art down to its essence seeking that innately human feel.
 I see my work from an archeological or even alien perspective.
 My work varies greatly from the functional and practical jewellery, crockery and furniture to the other end of the spectrum of conceptual, abstract, sculptural, bonsai, ikebana, strange and random objects.
 I maintain a constant sense of play and experimenting always leaving room for change and inspiration.